What is B4RN?

 Being a “community benefit society” means that the assets are locked down and cannot be sold off to an outside interest in the way that a conventional company’s could.
 Therefore, the time, effort and money that the community invests to get high quality broadband will be preserved for the benefit of the community and future generations, not purely to make profits for the shareholders.

 B4RN was founded in 2011 by a group of local people near Lancaster including academics with particular expertise in IT networks and management.
-Their autobiographies can be read at the B4RN website.

 Further details about B4RN can be read on its website.